-Yes, it is.
-It is not an animal-friendly plant and is best kept away from cats and dogs as well as other critters.
+It contains saponins and is toxic.
+It is not an animal-friendly plant and is best kept away from cats, dogs, and other critters.

 Is the Dracaena considered a good houseplant?

-Absolutely.
-Easy to care for, hard to kill, little watering needed, great foliage.
-What more could you be asking for?
+Yes, it is.
+It is easy to care for, hard to kill; little watering is needed, and great foliage.

-Most Dracaena species can be grown in subtropical climate within the US hardiness zones 10-12.
+Most Dracaena species can be grown in subtropical climates within the US hardiness zones 10-12.
 This, however, means that the dragon tree is best grown indoors for most of us.

 Why are the leaves on my Dracaena turning brown?

-First and foremost it could be due to underwatering.
-A different reason could be irregular waterings.
-If this does not apply your water might be too hard (consisting too many salts and fluoride).
+First and foremost, it could be due to underwatering.
+A different reason could be irregular watering.
+If this does not apply, your water might be too hard (consisting of too many salts and fluoride).

 Does the Dracaena need light to grow?

-Every plant needs some kind of light source to grow to be it sunlight or artificial in order to conduct photosynthesis.
-Depending on the Dracaena species the needs range from low to medium light.
+Every plant needs some kind of light source to grow, be it sunlight or artificial, to conduct photosynthesis.
+Depending on the Dracaena species, the needs range from low to medium light.
 However, most dragon trees grow best in medium to bright indirect light.

 How do I know if my Dracaena is happy?

-They are said to purify the air and remove toxins from the air.
+They purify the air and remove toxins from the air.
 The NASA Clean Air Study concluded that they are air purifiers.
-One of the best species is Dracaena reflexa as they are said to be very efficient in removing formaldehyde from the air as well as other Volatile Organic Compounds.
+One of the best species is Dracaena reflexa, which efficiently removes formaldehyde from the air and other Volatile Organic Compounds.

 How often do I need to water my Dracaena?

-We recommend to water it once a week depending on the season of the year.
-Generally cut back on watering in winter and water more in summer when it is warmer and the plant receives more sunlight.
-Never let your dracaena plant fully dry out and never leave it in soggy soil.
+I recommend watering it once a week, depending on the year’s season.
+Generally, cut back on watering in winter and water more in summer when it is warmer and the plant receives more sunlight.
+Never let your dracaena plant fully dry out, and never leave it in soggy soil.

 How can I propagate a Dracaena?

-Cut off the stem of your Dracaena and either put it in water, on slightly most soil or directly into the soil.
-Within 3-4 weeks roots will emerge.
-And if everything goes well you will have a new plant within a couple of months sporting new foliage.
+Cut off the stem of your Dracaena and either put it in water, on slightly moist soil, or directly into the soil.
+Within 3-4 weeks, roots will emerge.
+And if everything goes well, you will have a new plant within a couple of months sporting new foliage.

 Is the Dracaena plant easy to care for?

-It is considered an easy to care for houseplants.
+It is considered easy to care for houseplants.
 One of the easiest houseplants in terms of care from our point of view as long as you are not overwatering it.
 But this is the case for any plant in a pot.
-Once the roots are rotting, the downward spiral has started and everything goes downhill quite quickly.
+Once the roots are rotting, the downward spiral starts, and everything goes downhill quickly.